 A. Hospitable, friendly, honest, and sincere.
 That’s four!

-A. People must visit the Royal Palace, they must spend time on the square and exploring the souqs, and eating the food.
+A. People must visit the Royal Palace, they must spend time on the main square Djemma al Fna, they should explore the Marrakech souks, and they must eat Moroccan food.

 Q. Best memento from Marrakech?